scratchfoundation/scratch-vm/docs/extensions.md

   * In particular, changing languages should never break a working project.
 * The average Scratch user should be able to figure out the valid values for this input without referring to extension documentation.
   * One way to ensure this is to make an item's text match or include the item's value.
+For example, the official Music extension contains menu items with names like "(1) Piano" with value 1, "(8) Cello" with value 8, and so on.
 * The block should accept any value as input, even "invalid" values.
   * Scratch has no concept of a runtime error!
   * For a command block, sometimes the best option is to do nothing.